 - The double coil produces a dense and fuller sound.

-List of Top 10 Guitar Strings to buy available online in India
+List of Top 10 Best Quality Guitar Strings in India Buyers Guide

 There is such a large number of options of material, brand, and gauge that it very well may be befuddling when purchasing a set of strings.